-Equality Monitoring: You will only see these questions if you have a UK home/postal address.
-There are two mandatory questions, but you do have the option of I prefer not to say.
-This information is only shared with universities once you have secured a place.
+Equality Monitoring: There are only two mandatory questions, but you do have the option of I prefer not to say.
+This information is only shared with universities once you have accepted an offer.
 It does not influence any decision making, but is used to ensure that applications are dealt with fairly.